 On Aug.
 22, 2013 Council adopted the 2013 Americans with Disabilities Act Transition Plan for Marion and associated annual budget.

 In 2013, an inventory of existing sidewalk ramps was performed utilizing GIS ArcMap and the summer 2012 aerial photographs.
 From this inventory, it was found that the City of Marion had 3,311 total sidewalk ramps.
 At the time, only 340 ramps were known to be ADA compliant.
 Over the previous year, an updated inventory of existing sidewalk ramps was performed.
 Staff evaluated all sidewalk ramps that were previously marked partially compliant to see if they met current ADA criteria.
-As of March 2018, the City has 3587 ramps, with 1091 ramps (30%) being categorized as ADA compliant.
+As of March 2019, the City has 3625 ramps, of which 33% are being categorized as ADA compliant with design standards.